sharmasas/design-bibliography/README.md

 # SAS_LABS

-A virtual enviornment for digital projects and experiments by Sana Sharma.
+A virtual environnment for digital projects and experiments by Sana Sharma.

 ### Project 1: MAPS, visualizing urban data
 A look into the different methods of displaying information about cities online.